 The M&M Theorem, or the Modigliani-Miller Theorem, is one of the most important theorems in corporate finance.
 The theorem was developed by economists Franco Modigliani and Merton Miller in 1958.
 The main idea of the M&M theory is that the capital structure of a company does not affect its overall value.

-The first version of the M&M theory was full of limitations as it was developed under the assumption of perfectly efficient markets in which the companies do not pay taxes while there are no bankruptcy costs of asymmetric information.
+The first version of the M&M theory was full of limitations as it was developed under the assumption of perfectly efficient markets, in which the companies do not pay taxes, while there are no bankruptcy costs or asymmetric information.
 Subsequently, Miller and Modigliani developed the second version of their theory by including taxes, bankruptcy costs, and asymmetric information.

 The M&M Theorem in Perfectly Efficient Markets

-It is the first version of the M&M Theorem with the assumption of perfectly efficient markets.
-The assumption implies that the companies operating in the world of perfectly efficient markets do not pay any taxes, the trading of securities is executed without any transaction costs, bankruptcy is possible but there are no bankruptcy costs, and the information is perfectly symmetrical.
+This is the first version of the M&M Theorem with the assumption of perfectly efficient markets.
+The assumption implies that companies operating in the world of perfectly efficient markets do not pay any taxes, the trading of securities is executed without any transaction costs, bankruptcy is possible but there are no bankruptcy costs, and information is perfectly symmetrical.

 Proposition 1 (M&M I):